Jackie Collins (1937-2015).

 “I never succumbed,” she says, “because I was too smart.
 But every man in the business that I seemed to come across was interested in saying, ‘Let’s have dinner, we’ll discuss the role – we’ll do this, or we’ll do that.'”

-She pauses for a second and her eyes move to the left – a reliable tell that someone is saying the truth.
+She pauses for a second and her eyes move to the left.
+It’s a body language “tell” that someone is not telling the truth, but in Hollywood, truth is a fungible thing.

 “It was great research.
 I never wanted to be an actress; I always considered myself an out-of-work writer.
 And that’s why I wrote my first book, The World is Full of Married Men – because I was so fed up with being hit upon by married men.